vincentloechner/pytkdraw/README.md

 [](---------------------------------------------------------------------------)
 ## HISTORY

-This module was first written in 2018, when Vincent was in charge of the *Algorithms & Programming* course based on python3, in the first year of Strasbourg University Bachelor degree in Computer Science.
+The `screen` module was first written in 2018, when Vincent was in charge of the *Algorithms & Programming* course based on python3, in the first year of Strasbourg University Bachelor degree in Computer Science.
 It's original name was `graph.py`.
+The simplified `basic` module was written in 2019, for complete python3 beginners to feel more comfortable with basic function calls.

-Since then various version have been given to some 400 students applying to this diploma each year.
+Since then it was used by some 400 students applying to this diploma each year.

 [](---------------------------------------------------------------------------)
 ## COPYRIGHT

 Copyright 2018-2021, Vincent Loechner.
 Distributed under the MIT license.